Supreme Court puts on hold Trump administration request to reimpose medication abortion restrictions

-“While COVID — 19 has provided the ground for restrictions on First Amendment rights, the District Court saw the pandemic as a ground for expanding the abortion right recognized in Roe v.
+“While COVID-19 has provided the ground for restrictions on First Amendment rights, the District Court saw the pandemic as a ground for expanding the abortion right recognized in Roe v.
 Wade,” wrote Justice Samuel A. Alito Jr., who was joined by Justice Clarence Thomas.

 Alito said the court has “stood by” while officials imposed restrictions on religious activities and “drastically limited speech, banning or restricting public speeches, lectures, meetings, and rallies.”